Challenge (Scrabble): Penalty challenge

 In penalty challenge (also known as modified single challenge, 5-point challenge, or 10-point challenge), a fixed number of points for the penalty is agreed on before the game, either by the two players or more often in tournament play, by the director(s).
-If a player challenges his/her opponent's play and it is invalid, the letters are taken back as usual and the opponent loses her/his turn.
+If a player challenges their opponent's play and it is invalid, the letters are taken back as usual and the opponent loses their turn.
 However, if the word is valid, the word remains on the board and the challenger loses 5, 10 or however many points the agreed penalty was.
 This can either be given to the opponent or subtracted from the challenger's score, depending on the agreed rules.

 This is a compromise between single and double challenge, with many of the strengths and weaknesses of the two.
 Players are unlikely to challenge a word they know just to gain thinking time, as it may cost points or spread.
 On the other hand, the potential loss of points of a failed challenge may discourage a player from challenging a word they believe to be invalid, increasing the chances of an invalid word remaining throughout the game.
 5-point challenge is most commonly used in international events, including the World Scrabble Championship.